 Whenever a user completes a form in Topincs, he makes statements about a topic.
 Some of the statements belong to one topic only, and some connect two topics.
 In the technology that Topincs is based on, Topic Maps, the latter are called associations and are composed of roles.
 The prior are called names and occurrences.
 Don't let yourself be confused by those terms.
 Think of names and occurrences as properties.
 A name is just a special kind of property: one that is used by humans to refer to the topic during information exchange by natural language.

-Hint: Notice the difference in spelling: Topic Maps is used to refer to the technology.
+Hint: Notice the difference in writing: Topic Maps is used to refer to the technology.
+There is only one.
 A topic map denotes a collection of topics and statements adhering to the above technology.
+There is many.

 When you put a collection of topics and statements together, you have a topic map.
 Every Topincs online database, short store, is a topic map and assigns every topic automatically the next available positive integer, its system id.
 When you access the URL composed of store url and system id in the web browser, you will see the factsheet of this topic.
 Every association is rendered as a hyperlink to the fact sheet of the connected topic, the counter player.